.st0{fill:#FFFFFF;}

 While Harvard doesn’t require a minimum SAT score for admissions, according to the middle 50% of students who get into Harvard score between a 720 and 780 on the Evidence-Based Reading and Writing and between a 740 and 800 for the Math section.

-According to The National Center of Education Statistics, 40,248 students applied to Harvard in the Fall of 2020 and the acceptance rate was 5%.
-Either the SAT or the ACT is required for admissions and 72% of students submitted their SAT score in 2020.
+According to The National Center of Education Statistics, 61,221 students applied to Harvard in the Fall of 2022 and the acceptance rate was 3%.

 What was Mark Zuckerberg’s SAT score?